VeriBlock/b/doc/README.md

-vBitcoin Core
+Bitcoinsq Core
 =============

 Setup
 ---------------------
-vBitcoin Core is the original vBitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of vBitcoin transactions, which requires a few gigabytes of disk space.
+Bitcoinsq Core is the original Bitcoinsq client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Bitcoinsq transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download vBitcoin Core, visit [veriblock.org](https://veriblock.org/).
+To download Bitcoinsq Core, visit [veriblock.org](https://veriblock.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run vBitcoin Core on your native platform.
+The following are some helpful notes on how to run Bitcoinsq Core on your native platform.

 ### Unix